akshita-2002/Dot-Net/Arrays and Objects.md

 ![alt text](image-15.png)

-- the variables whoch are used again and again use static for them
+- the variables which are used again and again use static for them

 ![alt text](image-12.png)